Exploring Our Lutheran Faith and New Member Class

 Wednesday Bible Study

-meets every Wednesday at 10:00 a.m.-12:00 noon in Room 303.
+We meet every Wednesday at 10:00 a.m.-12:00 noon in Room 303, Sept. through May.
 We will be studying Genesis.
 All are welcome.
 Please join us no matter what your level of Biblical knowledge because God’s word is alive and well and will deeply enrich every heart that yearns to grow in faith and love towards our Savior.
-Sept. - May

 Sunday Bible Study